The diaphragm is a muscle that separates the chest and abdominal cavities; it is controlled by the phrenic nerves.

 Risk Factors

-Causes and Risk Factors for Diaphragmatic Paralysis
+Causes and Risk Factors for Diaphragm Paralysis

+Diaphragm paralysis sometimes occurs because of damage to your phrenic nerve.
 There are many situations where the phrenic nerve does not work because it was invaded, compressed, cut, including:

 • Cancer